 The result of the above is that a delete / insert combination for the same key value is combined to be an update for that key value, passing only the new values.
 The values from the deleted row (which are now conceptually the pre-update values) are not available in the output of the Collapse operator.
 If the execution plan needs these later, it will typically use a Table Spool operator or other method to be able to reproduce these values later.

 The properties below are specific to the Collapse operator, or have a specific meaning when appearing on it.
 For all other properties, see Common properties.
+Properties that are included on the Common properties page but are also included below for their specific meaning for the Collapse operator are marked with a *.

 |Group By||The name of the column, or set of columns, that represent the key for the collapse operator.
 Any pair of rows that represent a delete and an insert and have the same value in all Group By columns will be replaced with a single row that represents an update.|

-|Output List||As described in the main text, the Output List of both the Collapse operator and its child operator should include a column named Actnnnn or Actionnnnn (where nnnn is a four-digit number) that is used to signal whether rows represent a delete, an insert, or an update.|
+|Output List *||As described in the main text, the Output List of both the Collapse operator and its child operator should include a column named Actnnnn or Actionnnnn (where nnnn is a four-digit number) that is used to signal whether rows represent a delete, an insert, or an update.|

 This table below lists the behavior of the implicit properties for the Collapse operator.